Semi-Supervised Laplace Learning on Stiefel Manifolds: Sequential Subspace Method (SSM)

-Although stationary points can be recovered via an iterative project-descent procedure using gradient-based or SQP-based descent directions, we introduce the Sequential Subspace Method (SSM) in Alg.~\ref{alg:ssm}: a computationally friendly algorithm to address scalability with respect to large problems.
-Our development of SSM is inspired by the $1$-dimensional algorithm of \cite{Hager2001MinimizingAQ}, originally proposed to solve large trust-region subproblems.
-In other words, instead of solving \eqref{eq:cneqi} directly as previously mentioned, we instead solve a sequence of quadratic programs in subspaces of much smaller dimension relative to the size of the graph (the dimensions of $L$).
-SSM generically involves repeating the following pair of steps: \begin{enumerate} \item Compute the SQP direction $Z = \text{SQP}(L,\Lambda, B, X)$ as defined in Prop.~\ref{eq:sqp} and Alg.\ref{alg:sqp}, line 5.
-Let $V$ be the orthogonal matrix consisting of columns in $S$ (Alg.\ref{alg:ssm}, lines 6 and 7), where
+SSM works by solving a sequence of quadratic programs in subspaces of much smaller dimension relative to the size of the graph (the dimensions of $L$).
+SSM involves repeating the following pair of steps: (1.)
+At step $t$ a tiny subspace, $S_t$, of dimension $4k \ll d$ is derived from the current iterate $X_t$, the gradient of the objective of \eqref{eq:rescaled_f} $g_t=LX_tC - BC^{1/2}$, an \emph{SQP} (i.e. Newton's method applied to the first-order optimality system $X_t$) direction $Z_t$ derived in Prop.~\ref{prop:newton}, and the principal eigenvectors of $L$.
+The Sequential Quadratic Programming (SQP) framework~\citep{nocedal99sqp} is applied to compute $Z_t$.
+The computation of the SQP direction $Z_t = \text{SQP}(L,\Lambda, B, X_t,C)$ is given in Prop.~\ref{prop:sqp_iterate} and Alg.~\ref{alg:sqp}, line 5.
+Let $V_t$ be the orthogonal matrix consisting of columns in $S_t$ (Alg.~\ref{alg:ssm}, lines 6 and 7), where